 The medium-sized amusement park is geared mostly to younger children.
 It includes a steel coaster and a few other thrill rides.
 As an interesting aside, although it was the setting for the 2009 movie, Adventureland that starred Kristen Stewart and Jesse Eisenberg, Kennywood, an amusement park near Pittsburgh, Pennsylvania, was actually used for most of the location shots.

 The classic amusement area has had its ups and downs through the years.
 Over the past few years, it has been on the upswing with new rides and investment in the boardwalk landmark.
 Coney island has never been a single park, but a collection of attractions.
-The primary operator is Luna Park, which operates the famous Cyclone roller coaster, the Scream Zone thrill rides, and the newer Thunderbolt steel coaster.
-Other highlights include Deno's Wonder Wheel Park, the original Nathan's Famous, and the B&B Carousel.
+The primary operator is Luna Park (see below), which operates the famous Cyclone roller coaster, the Scream Zone thrill rides, and the newer Thunderbolt steel coaster.
+Other highlights include Deno's Wonder Wheel Park (see below), the original site of the legendary hot dog stand, Nathan's Famous, and the B&B Carousel.

 Primarily a water park, the dry rides at Enchanted Forest include a carousel, Ferris wheel, and kiddie rides.
 Adjacent to the park is an arcade, go-karts, a zip line, and rock-climbing attraction.
 The resort includes an inn and a campground.